ybouhjira/casper-geolocation/README.md

 # casper-geolocation
 A Casper.js module for testing apps that use the geolocation API.
-It allows control of the client's geolocation via a simple `setPos()` function.
+It allows control of the client's geolocation via a simple `setLocation()` function.

 ## how to use